 Research Overview

-My research focuses on AI-powered assistive systems that enhance human cognition across three core areas: perception, memory, and behavior.
+My research focuses on AI-powered assistive systems that enhance human cognition across three core cognitive stages: perception, memory, and behavior.

 I create multimodal AI systems and multisensory interfaces that help blind users engage with visual media.